stinger0962/LeetCode/happy_number.md

 After making the right decision about what data structure to use, the rest part of the problem is quite straightforward.

-*My runtime is 9ms, while most implementations involving math finish at 4 ms. The tradeoff between an easily understanding code and 5ms runtime is worth to me, at least at this moment*
+*My runtime is 9ms, while most implementations involving math finish at 4 ms. The tradeoff between an easy-to-understand code and 5ms runtime is worth to me, at least at this moment*